james-cranley/slurmtools/README.md

 <details>
 <summary>click here</summary>

 Launches a SLURM batch script **and** starts a detached watcher that will automatically retry the job if it times‑out or runs out of memory.
 It is a thin wrapper around `sbatch`, `screen`, and the companion `tenacity` script.
-NB like normal `sbatch` jobs should be dispatched when on a login node (`sbatcher` checks using string search 'login' as a heuristic).
+As is also the case for standard `sbatch` dispatching, jobs should be dispatched when on a *login* node (`sbatcher` checks using string search 'login' as a heuristic).

 **Key features**